Tdvds/DND-deepwoken/Enchant gem types/gem of magic.md

 With the gem of magic connected to your bell, your bell will turn into a magic type bell

-1. bell of portals:
+1. bell of portals: make 3 more portals you can use to travel with your companions
-2. blood scourge:
+2. blood scourge: hits +2 knocked enemies increasing your
 3. crazy slots:
 4. dimension travel:
 5. gravity field: